rattalur/cxone-flow2/README.md

 The value specifies a file name found under the path defined by secret-root-path.

+##### username

+A file name found under the path defined by secret-root-path.
+If supplied with a token, the username will be used when forming the credentials in the clone URL.

-##### username/password
+##### password

-Two distinct key/value pairs each specifying a file name found under the path defined by secret-root-path.
+A file name found under the path defined by secret-root-path.

 ##### ssh